Audrey-Hermans/blog/_posts/2025-05-15-omori-sokun-biography.md

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/2025-05-15-yoshinoyama.webp){: .align-center}
 *Cherry Blossoms at Yoshino _By Katsushika Hokusai, ca. 1833._ Woodblock print; ink and color on paper.
 The Metropolitan Museum of Art (Accession no. JP2923).
 Public Domain.*

-The following year, he composes a new treatise: the *Ritsuryō Bintōshō* —a scholarly text on the twelve Chinese tones, in which he weaves together music, cosmology, tuning systems… and omens.
+The following year, he composes a new treatise: the *Ritsuryō Bintōshō* —a scholarly text on the twelve Chinese tones, in which he weaves together music, cosmology, tuning systems… and something that looks a little like what you would find in the YiJing.

 It's hard to say exactly what he was aiming for. *I* like to call it his “unified theory.”
 But that’s another story, for another article.